NovusEdge/Project-Euler/README.md

 )

 /*
-Problem discription with link to the it.
+Problem discription with link to it.
 */
 func Problem...(){
     vars ...